michael-ortiz/aws-on-call-notifier/README.md

 ## Summary Intruduction

-On-Call-Notifier is a small project that tries to automate the notification process for companies On-Call schedule for employees.
-The project is hosted in AWS and uses the following services to accomplish the notification delivery.
-This project uses CDK for Infrastructure as Code (IaC) and Clean Arquitecture pattern for the lambda code using TypeScript.
+On-Call-Notifier is a small project will remind employees when thie On-Call shift starts through email or mobile phone text messages (SMS).
+The project is completely serverless (no need to manage or provision servers) and is hosted in AWS.
+The project uses CDK for Infrastructure as Code (IaC) and Clean Arquitecture pattern for the processing lambda using TypeScript with Node.js.

 ## 🏗 The Arquitecture